IRCAD-IHU/sight-doc/CodingStyle/src/03-cpp-style.rst

 .. rule :: Sort headers inclusions

-    You must sort headers in the following order : same module, framework libraries, bundles, external libraries, standard library.
+    You must sort headers in the following order : same module, framework libraries, modules, external libraries, standard library.
 This way, this helps to make each header independent.
 The rule can be broken if a different include order is necessary to get a successful build.

     .. code-block :: cpp